York-Citynew/quiz-master/README.md

 - [ ] debugging performance issues and further optimizations in progress
 - [ ] Responsive web design
 - [ ] email verification

+### warning
+Unfortunately Firebase services are blocked in countries under US sanctions which are being used in this project